axel-lukongo/rainfall/prerequesites/binary_security.md

                     .
 ```

 Here, if we overflow buffer, we'd have to overwrite the canary first in order to overwrite the return variable.
+The canary is a form of tamper evident security measure which can be find in the real world eg. the lid on your yogurt.

 ## What is NX ?